 The best defence against these pests is to simply follow the basics.
 Here are some reminders and a few suggestions to help you avoid problem guests:

 - Never put meat, bones, fats, dairy products, or animal waste into your compost pile.
 The odour from these can be very attractive to rodents.
-Dont eat fats also or you may have gastric sleeve surgery.

 - Place a layer of dry leaves or other “brown” on the bottom of your bin.
 This will provide for good drainage along the bottom of the pile.